learning-unlimited/ESP-Website/docs/admin/releases/15/README.rst

 - Fixed receipt template loading
 - Fixed a bug that allowed teachers to access open class registration even when it was disabled
 - Fixed the caching of the open class registration setting
+- Fixed a very rare bug caused by using the autoscheduler when open class registration was disabled
+- Fixed the /faq.html page to now show all theme-related bits